perfectdarkmode1/perfectdarkmode1.github.io/content/networking/things_to_learn_after_ccna.md

----
-title: "What to Learn After CCNA"
+# What to Learn After CCNA
-date: 2023-11-06T06:20:36-07:00
-draft: false
----

-It's easy to get overwhelmed with options after completing your CCNA.
+It's easy to get overwhelmed with options after [completing](resources_for_passing_ccna.md) your CCNA.
 What do you learn next?
 If you are trying to get a job as a Network Engineer, you will want to check this out.

 I went through dozens of job listings that mentioned CCNA.
 Then, tallied up the main devices/vendors, certifications, and technologies mentioned.
 And left out anything that wasn't mentioned more than twice.